Travel Health & ImmunisationsOctober 01, 2017

 There are a few things you should think about health wise when you are travelling, like should you take ill, where will you be able to access medical care, and what type of medical facilities will be available to you.
 If you are travelling with children, are they going to be able to be treated by a pediatrician where you are going, and are medical facilities adequate for the delicate nature of a child?

 If you are on any kind of prescription medication, you will need to either take prescription repeats with you, your medications, and letters from your primary health care practitioner to say that you require certain prescriptions, and this also depends how long you are going for, if you will have access to a pharmacy, or are going overseas.
 If you are going overseas, you will need a letter from your doctor, and you can take sufficient medication for the duration of your trip.

 Depending on what country you are planning on visiting, you may need to be immunised against a number of different diseases.
-Vaccines against cholera, typhoid, hepatitis A, yellow fever, tick-borne encephalitis, Japanese encephalitis, rabies, influenza, meningococcal disease, measles, mumps, rubella and varicella virus are all available and recommended to receive prior to departure where countries are prevalent with a particular type of disease.
+Vaccines against cholera, typhoid, hepatitis A, tick-borne encephalitis, Japanese encephalitis, rabies, influenza, meningococcal disease, measles, mumps, rubella and varicella virus are all available and recommended to receive prior to departure where countries are prevalent with a particular type of disease.

-Other diseases that travellers are particularly susceptible to include some sexually transmitted diseases such as hepatitis, HIV, gonorrhea and chlamydia.
+Other diseases that travellers are particularly susceptible to include some sexually transmitted diseases such as hepatitis, HIV, gonorrhoea and chlamydia.
 Travellers should ensure that they use condoms and other barrier protections if they are going to be having intercourse with foreign nationals, and avoid using brothels in certain countries.